 - Code of Practice (includes labeling guidelines)

-- DO NOT FLUSH logo (.jpeg – See Code of Practice for labeling requirements)
+- DO NOT FLUSH logo (.png file – See Code of Practice for labeling requirements)

 - Frequently Asked Questions

 - Test Methods (Test pricing – INDA Members: Free / Non-members: Single Test $49.
 All 7 Tests $299)

 - FG503- Household Pump Test

 - FG506- Anaerobic Biodisintegration/Biodegradation Tests

 - FG507- Municipal Sewage Pump Test

 INDA Members, please contact Misty Ayers, Marketing Coordinator, firstname.lastname@example.org, to obtain your free copy of the Flushability Test Methods.